 Under CRD IV, institutions will be required to hold a minimum amount of regulatory capital of 8.0% of riskweighted assets.
 In addition to these so-called "own funds" requirements under CRD IV, supervisors may add extra capital to cover other risks (thereby increasing the regulatory minimum required under CRD IV) and the Group may also decide to hold an additional amount of capital.
-CRD IV also introduces capital buffer requirements that are in addition to the minimum capital requirement and required to be met with CET1 capital.
-See the risk factor headed " - Interest payments on the Notes may be cancelled by the Issuer (in whole or in part) at any time and, in certain circumstances, the Issuer will be required to cancel such interest payments".
+CRD IV, as implemented in Part One, Title II, Chapter 1 of Circular No. 285 of 17 December 2013 of the Bank of Italy, also introduces capital buffer requirements that are in addition to the minimum capital requirement and required to be met with CET1 capital.
 It introduces five new capital buffers, to be implemented in phases: (i) the capital conservation buffer, (ii) the institution-specific counter-cyclical buffer, (iii) the global systemically important institutions buffer, (iv) the other systemically important institutions buffer, and (v) the systemic risk buffer.
 Some or all of these buffers may be applicable to the Group as determined by the Relevant Authority.
 The combined buffer represents an additional layer of capital which banks need to hold to counter systemic, macroprudential and other risks not covered by idiosyncratic Pillar 1 and Pillar 2 minimum capital requirements.
 The Bank of Italy exercised the option provided for in Article 160(6) of CRD IV to implement the capital conservation buffer without any further transitional period.
 As a result, as of 1 January 2014, Italian banks must maintain a level of Common Equity Tier 1 capital equal to 7 per cent. of risk-weighted assets, calculated in accordance with Article 92(3) of CRR, of which 4.5 per cent. as a minimum requirement and 2.5 per cent. as a capital conservation buffer requirement.
+However, in October 2016, the Bank of Italy amended the measures adopted to implement the CRD IV with reference to the capital conservation buffer.
+As a result, Italian banks must maintain the following ratios: (i) 1.25 per cent from 1 January 2017 to 31 December 2017, (ii) 1.875 per cent from 1 January 2018 to 31 December 2018, and (iii) 2.5 per cent from 1 January 2019.
+In addition to the capital conservation buffer, the Bank of Italy has communicated to the Issuer the identification of the following other buffers, applicable as of 1 January 2016: (i) the countercyclical capital buffer, which is equal to 0 per cent, and (ii) other systemically important institution (O-SII), 0 per cent for the first year of application and 2017; thereafter 0.19% from 1 January 2018, 0.38% from 1 January 2019, 0.56% from 1 January 2020 and 0.75% from 1 January 2021.
+See the risk factors headed " - Interest payments on the Notes may be cancelled by the Issuer (in whole or in part) at any time and, in certain circumstances, the Issuer will be required to cancel such interest payments" and "Risk factors relating to the Issuer - Basel III and CRD IV".